Bucky24/react-canvas/README.md

 ### Arc

-Draws a semi-circle between to angles with a specific position and radius.
+Draws a semi-circle between two angles with a specific position and radius.

 ##### Parameters